dale-c-anderson/gitexport/README.md

 ## Pre-requisites

 - Sudo access on your remote server (preferably passwordless)
-- @ToDo: List other prerequisites
+- @Todo: List other prerequisites

 ## Installation